notSam25/c0gnito/README.md

 # c0gnito

+NOTE: This source isnt perfect i made it in 20 minuets please look over the code and try to understand it before implementing this into your application!

 #How to use

 the included source code for this project is all you need besides an account for https://c0gnito.cc/